hangarr/xerver/README.md

 ```

 ## Use as a dependency
-The xerver core package can also be used as a dependency inside a test package provides an `api.js` module.
+The **xerver** core package can also be used as a dependency inside a test package that provides an `api.js` module.

 ### Including in a test package
 The handler `function()` in the Express `app.use()` and `route.use()` methods described here: